-These courses provide training in the core skills of music composing, sequencing, musical arranging, live sound recording, sound for games, recording studio and post production techniques required for careers in the music or related media industries.
+These courses provide training in the core skills of music composing, sequencing, musical arranging, live sound recording, sound for games, studio recording and post production techniques required for careers in the music or related media industries.
 Students can expect industry standard equipment and training by practicing professionals.

 UCS Bury St Edmunds is an approved AVID Sponsored School.
 A unique feature of this course is the opportunity to achieve accredited Pro Tools training (101 and 110 qualifications) alongside the degree.

-By the end of their studies, students should be familiar with the nature and demands of the creative industries, and should have gained the confidence and competence to make a professional contribution to it.
+By the end of their studies, students should be familiar with the workflow and demands of the creative industries, and should have gained the confidence and competence to make a professional contribution to it.

 Content and Modules